Online Depth Psychotherapy

 Session options, fees, and beginning therapy

-An alternative is monthly appointments of 1.5 hours.
-These provide an opportunity to explore specific themes, and are best thought of as a consultation rather than therapeutic process.
-See the link below for details.
+An alternative is a monthly 90-minute consultation.
+These meetings provide an opportunity to explore specific themes, and are best thought of as a consultation rather than an ongoing therapeutic process.

-How long we work together for is always your choice, and I can help you consider what might be appropriate.
-The majority of my experience is with people who have continued therapy beyond 6 months.
+How long we work together is always your choice, and I can help you consider what may be most beneficial.
+Most people I work with continue therapy beyond six months.

 -